Classification Trees

 4 genuine 129.6 129.7 10.4 7.7

-Create the predictor matrix
+Create the objects

 # Set full matrix of predictors.